-Today about another early spring flower which I have shown here before in close-up, Creeping Cinquefoil (Potentilla reptans) in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filters for simulating butterfly and bee vision.
+Today shots of a spring flower I have written about before, Creeping cinquefoil - Potentilla reptans) in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filter for simulating bee vision.
 Lens was a CERCO 94mm quartz fluorite lens.
 Light source was sunlight.
 All shots were done at about f5.6.

 [click on image to see a larger one]